 Pigs Are One of the Cleanest Animals

 Pigs tend to be thought of as dirty, unclean and untidy animals, but the opposite is true.
 Contrary to popular perception, pigs are very tidy animals.
-When left to free-roam they will choose one area in which to defecate and urinate to maintain the cleanliness of the rest of their living area.
+When left to free-roam they will choose where to defecate and urinate to maintain the cleanliness of the rest of their living area.
 Piglets start using this area as young as five days-old.
 In a recent study looking into the ability of farmed pigs to learn to use a separate toilet area from their straw bedding, the pigs took well to using a separate defecation area to their main bedding.

 They Feel Pain and Suffer